pagkly/Zed/Investopedia3/How Employee Buyouts (EBO) Work.md

 ## Employee Buyout: Corporate Restructuring

-Employee buyouts of companies are a form of buyout that's often done as an alternative to a [leveraged buyout](https://www.investopedia.com/terms/l/leveragedbuyout.asp).
+Employee buyouts of companies are a form of buyout that's often done as an alternative to a [[leveraged buyout]](https://www.investopedia.com/terms/l/leveragedbuyout.asp).
 A leveraged buyout (LBO) is when a significant amount of borrowed funds or leverage is used to acquire another company.

 Companies being sold might be financially healthy, though they're typically suffering from financial distress if a buyout is being considered.
 Also, employees might be unhappy with how their company is managed or might not like the direction the company is heading.
 Executing such a buyout is a significant financial risk, but the rewards can be substantial.
 For small businesses, an employee buyout often focuses on the sale of the company's assets, while for larger firms, the buyout might be for a subsidiary or division of the company.

-The official way an employee buyout occurs is through an [employee stock ownership plan (ESOP)](https://www.investopedia.com/terms/e/esop.asp).
-An ESOP is a type of trust fund that can be created to allow employees to buy stock or ownership in the company over time to facilitate [succession planning](https://www.investopedia.com/terms/s/succession-planning.asp).
+The official way an employee buyout occurs is through an [[employee stock ownership plan (ESOP)]](https://www.investopedia.com/terms/e/esop.asp).
+An ESOP is a type of trust fund that can be created to allow employees to buy stock or ownership in the company over time to facilitate [[succession planning]](https://www.investopedia.com/terms/s/succession-planning.asp).
 The buyout is complete when the ESOP owns 51% or more of the company's common shares.
 Employee buyouts are not unheard of; employees at Polaroid and United Airlines both utilized ESOPs to buy their companies out of bankruptcy.